What is an inquest?

 Inquests are formal court hearings that are held in public and recorded.
 On occasion, members of the press will attend, as can any other member of the public.

-Inquests are increasingly held ‘remotely’ meaning that witnesses can provide their evidence via video conferencing.
-It is important to remember that it is still a court hearing and thus a formal process, and you should therefore ensure the coroner is made aware who is present in the remote location.
+Inquests are often held ‘remotely’ meaning that witnesses can provide their evidence via video conferencing, if the Coroner agrees.
+It is important to remember that it is still a court hearing, and you should therefore ensure the Coroner is made aware who is present in the remote location.
 The GMC provides guidance to doctors who act as a witness in legal proceedings.
 You may find this additional resource on giving evidence helpful.

-A coroner/jury cannot determine criminal or civil liability through the inquest process, nor can they assign blame or criticism to any individual/organisation.
-This makes the process different from other types of court hearings where witnesses can be cross-examined by lawyers.
+A Coroner/Jury cannot determine criminal or civil liability through the inquest process, nor can they assign blame to any individual/organisation.
+This makes the process different from other types of court hearings where witnesses can be cross-examined by lawyers and liability determined.

 Giving evidence at an Inquest